qlik-oss/core-website/docs/tutorials/data-loading.md

 The remaing part of the connection string specifies parameters to the GRPC-Connector, such as the database host, address, and port.
-You can see that the host is the name of the service we defined in the `docker-compose` file and the port is the port that the database-container exposes.
+You can see that the host is the name of the service we defined in the `docker-compose` file and the port is the port that the database container exposes.

 Then, we set a script to use the connection that we just created.